 As an increasing number of storage vendors focus downmarket, new products are emerging that find shades of gray between the lowest of low-priced boxes and midrange offerings.
 A new product from Agami Systems, announced this week, is aiming to slide into the pricing spot above products from Hewlett-Packard Co.
-(HP) and Network Appliance Inc. (NetApp) but below the low-end
+(HP) and Network Appliance Inc. (NetApp) but below the low-end network attached storage (NAS) package offered by Dell Inc. and Microsoft.

 The new box, dubbed the AIS1006, has 6 terabytes (TB) of SATA disks.
 Like its competitors, it allows access to disks through either an iSCSI storage area network (SAN) or NAS interface, supports both CIFS and NFS access, and also includes replication and snapshot features.